pqina/filepond/README.md

 ### Commercial use

-Interested in using FilePond for a project without the GPLv3 requirements, view the license options on the [pricing page](https://pqina.nl/filepond/pricing.html#commercial-license).
+Interested in using FilePond for a project without being restricted by the GPLv3 requirements, view the license options on the [pricing page](https://pqina.nl/filepond/pricing.html#commercial-license).